scikit-build/scikit-build-core/README.md

 - The extensionlib integration is missing
 - No hatchling plugin yet

 The recommended interface is the PEP 517 interface.
-There is also a setuptools-based interface that is being developed to provide a transition path for classic scikit-build.
+There is also a WIP setuptools-based interface that is being developed to provide a transition path for classic scikit-build.

+**WARNING**: Only the pyproject-based builder should be used; the setuptools backend is experimental and likely to move to a separate package before being declared stable, and internal API is still being solidified.
+A future version of this package will support creating new build extensions.

 ## Example